 05Do you understand this is a Short Term Temporary position with variable hours as needed and may require you work more than an 8 hours on the day of Election?

 06Please check all boxes that apply to your previous work experience.

 07Which of the following best describes your response to the following question: Are you applying to this position as a Priority Placement Program Participant and is this position the same or lower percentage of FT and do you possess the skills and abilities to qualify for this position?

 - Data Entry/Typing

 - No clerical support experience

-07If you answered yes to the question above and you are applying for this position as a Priority Placement Program participant, to be considered you must provide the following three pieces of information in the space provided: 1.
+08If you answered yes to the question above and you are applying for this position as a Priority Placement Participant, to be considered, you must provide the following three pieces of information in the space provided: 1.
 The title you held when you received your layoff notice 2.
 The department you worked in 3.
 The effective date of your layoff

 - Yes, I was given a layoff notice from my role at King County AND I am within two years of the effective date of my layoff.
 AND The position I was laid off from was the same or a higher percentage of FT status when compared to this one.